the longest funeral ever

 Rows of vaults at Cementerio de la Recoleta in Buenos Aires, Argentina.
 A strangely beautiful, peaceful place.

-I spend a fair amount of time in clinics as part of my job, and over the years I’ve learned some…things.
-For one, GI nurses have the best sense of humor of all the specialties, but colonoscopies and the tools used to perform them are no joke.
-Two, ICD-9/10 codes are amazing:
+I spend a fair amount of time in medical clinics as part of my job and over the years I’ve learned of all the specialties, GI nurses have the best sense of humor, but colonoscopies and the tools used to perform them are no joke.
+Also, ICD-9/10 codes are amazing:

 301.7 Does opposite of what is asked (otherwise known as being a dick?)